Carlosjr5/sem/use-cases/use-case-12.md

-# USE CASE: 12 The population of people, people living in cities, and people not living in cities in each region.
+# USE CASE: 12 The population of people, people living in cities, and people not living in cities.

 ## CHARACTERISTIC INFORMATION